Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + P. Members shall be noted as financially delinquent if not paid in full on the first day of the academic term.

   + a.
-If on a payment schedule, developed between the member and the Treasurer, the member shall be noted as financial delinquent if their account is two (2) weeks past due.
+If on a payment schedule developed between the member and the Treasurer, the member shall be noted as financial delinquent if their account is two (2) weeks past due.

-+ Q. Donations, contributions, gifts, and other non-recurring appropriations may not be made from the Chapter Treasury without a simple majority approval of the chapter.
++ Q. Donations, contributions, gifts, and other non-recurring appropriations may not be made from the Chapter Treasury without a simple majority approval of the Chapter.

-+ R. The Chapter shall remain up to date with all IRS reporting, and the Chapter Will collect and record all tax documents for at least seven (7) years.
++ R. The Chapter shall remain up to date with all IRS reporting, and the Chapter will collect and record all tax documents for at least seven (7) years.

 + S. Dues for the following academic semester shall be posted to all accounts no later than the end of the second week of the current academic term.
 (For example, the Spring 2025 dues will be posted at least two weeks into the Fall 2024 semester.)